undless/gatling.io-doc/content/reference/script/core/session/feeders/index.md

 Gatling provides various file based feeders.

-When using the bundle distribution, files must be in the `user-files/resources` directory.
-This location can be overridden, see [configuration]({{< ref "../configuration#gatling-conf" >}}).

-When using a build tool such as Maven, Gradle or sbt, files must be placed in `src/main/resources` or `src/test/resources`.
+When using Java, Kotlin or Scala, files must be placed in `src/main/resources` or `src/test/resources` (or `src/gatling/resources` when using Gradle).\

-In order to locate the file, Gatling tries the following strategies in sequence:

-1. as a **classpath resource** from the classpath root, eg `data/file.csv` for targeting the `your_project/src/main/resources/data/file.csv` file.
+When using JavaScript or TypeScript, files must be places in `resources`.\
+You then have to configure the **relative path** from this root.\
 This is the recommended strategy.
-2. as an **absolute filesystem path** to a file.
-Use this strategy if you want your feeder files to be deployed separately.

 {{< alert warning >}}
 Don't use relative filesystem paths such as ~~`src/main/resources/data/file.csv`~~, instead use a classpath path `data/file.csv`.
 {{< /alert >}}

+As an alternative, you can also configure an absolute path if you want to deploy your feeder files separately and have them directly sit on the host's filesystem.

-## CSV feeders
+### CSV feeders

 Gatling provides several built-ins for reading character-separated values files.